 Don’t let this discourage you.
 In the beginning, folks won’t need more than 15 minutes at a time to get to know you.
 Make your first YouTube video an explainer video, or a how-to tutorial.
 If you sell machines, tools, or teach folks how to DIY, walk them through it.
 Remember, videos are effective for their dual auditory and visual delivery.

-Make a step-by-step how-to for first-timers trying out your product.
+Make a step-by-step how-to for first-timers trying out your product, just like we've done for our online video editor.

 7. Response videos